Welcome to Day 3 of #100daysofenrichment and thank you for joining us on this journey!

 You can check out a full playlist of each session helping Decker become comfortable and willing in ear treatment here.

 - to improve the dog’s comfort with hands approaching, touching, handling and grooming various body areas

-- to teach the dog that they can consent to, delay or refuse handling and manipulation
+- to teach the dog that they can opt in to, delay or refuse handling and manipulation

 - reduce stress associated with loss of predictability and controlability

-- to encourage a dance of communication, consent, and connection between dog and human
+- to encourage a dance of communication, choice, and connection between dog and human

 - to build that bond between dog and human